PilotByte/SkyWave/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## To clean up the question catalog if import faulty
+- Remove all unnecessary texts before and after the questions
+- After every 4-6 questions there is a footer and a header in the PDF
+- Remove that Header and Footer by selecting the uniform beginning of the string in VScode using STRG + D
+- Now your cursor is at every place in the string where said beginning is found
+- Simply select the content you want to remove and now its removed for the whole document